swoolcock/GravityHelper/README.md

 A controller entity that manages:
 * How long `Holdable`s stay inverted before resetting
 * The gravity change cooldown on `GravitySpring`s
+* The gravity change cooldown on `GravitySwitch`es
+* Whether `Holdable`s will trigger `GravitySwitch`es

 #### SoundGravityController
 A controller entity that manages:
 * The default sounds for gravity changes, if an entity supports it
-* Defining a music param to change upon gravity flip.
+* Defining a music param to change upon gravity flip

 #### VisualGravityController
 A controller entity that manages: